About the Medicare reforms

 Expansion of the federal Extra Help program

 The Low-Income Subsidy (LIS) or Extra Help program, is a federal program that helps people with limited income and assets pay for prescription medications and other related costs.
-People who qualify for Extra Help will pay:
+To qualify for Extra Help, your income must be less than 150 percent of the federal poverty level.

 - No premiums for Part D drug plans